 God said, “Let the water under the sky be gathered to one place, and let dry ground appear.”
 And it was so.
 God called the dry ground “land,” and the gathered waters he called “seas.”
 And God saw that it was good.

-Eventually life would bump into land, and even find itself stranded there.
-So now, in addition to water and sky, life is aware/conscious/reacting to dry land.
+After starting in the water, eventually life would bump into land, and even find itself stranded there.
+Some of these life forms would survive and adapt.
+So now, in addition to water and sky, there is life that is aware/conscious/reacting to dry land.

 Then God said, “Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.”
 And it was so.
 The land produced vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.